fmedery/k3s-RaspberryPi/README.md

 # Burn image
 * Disable "Auto-unmount on success" in balenaEtcher settings.
-* Use etcher to burn raspberrypi-ua-netinst image.
+* Use etcher to burn raspberrypi-ua-netinst img.bz2 on each SD CARD.
-* Verify that `/Volumes/NO\ NAME` exists.

 # Create the master node
 ## Create unattended config file on each SD CARD